Taxation of international executives

 Dividends received from non-Tunisian resident companies are subject to taxation in Tunisia under “other income category”

-Interests and investment income from foreign source received by a Tunisian resident individual are taxable in Tunisia under “other income” subject to same tax treatment as employment income, unless, these income were already taxed in the country of source.
+Interests and investment income from foreign source received by a Tunisian resident individual are taxable in Tunisia under “other income”, unless, these income were already taxed in the country of source.

 Interests and investment income from Tunisian source received by a non-Tunisian resident are subject to 20% tax rate, unless, the domestic tax legislations provides an exemption or when tax treaties provide favorable tax rate.